Opportunity to Implement Biochar and Climate-Smart Education on a Global Scale

 a) Co-composting it with animal manure and/or food waste can dramatically increase the productivity of soil.

 b) Can be combined with girls’ education to increase food security and reduce population growth rate.

-c) Since creating biochar and using it in soil is an accepted method of reliably sequestering carbon by several carbon offset trading platforms, individuals and/or organizations can to earn substantial money by selling biochar-related carbon offsets using these platforms.
+c) Creating biochar and using it in soil is an accepted method of reliably sequestering carbon by several carbon offset trading platforms.
+This means individuals and/or organizations can earn substantial money by selling biochar-related carbon offsets using these platforms.

 4) Organizations and technologies available to enable rapid global scale-up:

 a) There is an international biochar organization with many chapters around the world.
 To view its website, visit: International Biochar Initiative.